lamir-workshop/lamir-workshop.github.io/index.md

 <center><img src="assets/images/bh.jpg" alt="Belo Horizonte Praça da Liberdade" style="max-width: 99%;"></center>
 <br>

-Welcome to the official website of the 2nd Latin American Music Information Retrieval (LAMIR) Workshop!
-LAMIR is a satellite event of the ISMIR 2026 conference.
-It provides opportunities for local students and researchers to cultivate the Latin American community within the [International Society for Music Information Retrieval](https://ismir.net/) (ISMIR) and the Artificial Intelligence (AI) communities.
+Join us for the 2nd Latin American Music Information Retrieval (LAMIR) workshop, from December 14 to 17, 2026, in Belo Horizonte, *Brazil.*

+LAMIR provides opportunities for local students and researchers to cultivate the Latin American community within the [International Society for Music Information Retrieval](https://ismir.net/) (ISMIR) and the Artificial Intelligence (AI) communities.